-I was recently interviewed by a journalist for a magazine article and, when we’d finished, I asked the writer if I could use the interview on my website, as I thought it might give a good insight into what a hypnotherapist does.
+I was recently interviewed by a writer for an article and, when we’d finished, I asked him if I could use the interview on my website.
+I thought it might give a good insight into what a hypnotherapist does.
 Here’s how it went…

 What’s a typical day for you?

-I start the day being awoken by my energetic three-year old!
+I start the day being awoken by my young son!
 Once we’re up, the first thing I do is make sure I begin on a positive footing by doing some quiet self-work.
 The technique I most often use is called Havening, which helps me deal with any negative thoughts and feelings and lets me be more positive.

 When does work start?